 Very few conditions are as frustrating as a combined thyroid/adrenal challenge.
 Frequently, the adrenal insufficiency is undiagnosed.
 If you have been fortunate enough to be diagnosed and treated for thyroid problems, but this treatment hasn't been fully successful, there may be additional information you need in order to feel well.

 The thyroid/adrenal issue was given one chapter in our previous book THYROID POWER.
-Based on responses of patients and readers, our new book FEELING FAT, FUZZY, OR FRAZZLED gives equal weight to thyroid, adrenal, and sex hormone interrelations.
-We have found that this new approach has tremendous benefitted people who had otherwise been struggling for years, despite regular thyroid care -- sometimes even very good thyroid care by top practitioners.
+Based on responses of patients and readers, our book Feeling Fat, Fuzzy or Frazzled gives equal weight to thyroid, adrenal, and sex hormone interrelations.
+We have found that this new approach has tremendous benefited people who had otherwise been struggling for years, despite regular thyroid care -- sometimes even very good thyroid care by top practitioners.

 Whether thyroid treatment -- be it alternative, over-the-counter, or by prescription -- works properly is entirely dependent on your adrenal function.
 Many people with low thyroid -- standard hypothyroidism -- have the same immune difficulty with their adrenal gland as they do with the thyroid, an adrenal fatigue situation.

 Most all low thyroid is due to Hashimoto's autoimmune thyroiditis.
 A frequent co-existent condition with thyroiditis is adrenalitis.
 It is generally mild enough to go undetected, yet serious enough to interfere with thyroid hormone's function in your tissues.

 You might be dealing with a combined thyroid/adrenal problem if you are a thyroid sufferer and: